chrisberkhout/babushka-deps/README.markdown

 # ToDo

-- nginx vhosts to get scaffapp to run
 - make scaffapp a rails 3 app
 - create account scaffapp

-    - git checkout branch/tag
 - have cb:project check for gemfile and do bundle install --deployment if necessary (according to bundle check) bundle install --deployment --without development test
 - cb:project for scaffapp

+^^ done

+- nginx vhosts to get scaffapp to run
     - manually create vhost file, with host as ubuntu.local, with logs locations etc correct.
     - formalise vhost